IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 ## Additional features of web actions

 Web actions have many more features.
-See the sICF [documentation](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-actions_web) for full details on all these capabilities.
+See the ICF [documentation](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-actions_web) for full details on all these capabilities.

 ### Example - HTTP redirect